goostengine/goost-docs/usage/configuring.rst

 -------

-The extension provides as set of optional modules (regular C++ modules just like this extension) which are not compiled alongside this extension by default.
-In order to compile them, you can append to the list of paths specified by ``custom_modules`` option:
+The extension provides as set of optional modules (regular C++ modules just like this extension) which are compiled alongside this extension by default if you build the engine from within Goost root with the ``scons`` command.
+If you compile the Goost extension externally, those modules can be compiled by appending to the list of paths specified by ``custom_modules`` option:

 .. code-block:: shell